Argyle Horse Property

 The new location kept the name of Alton, but was referred to

-by locals as Old Alton.
+as Old Alton.
 By 1856, Old Alton boasted a number of

 homes, a blacksmith shop, three stores, a school, saloon, hotel,

 church & cemetery, two doctors, several lawyers and was

 the headquarters for the Denton County Land District.

 County residents argued that Old Alton was not in the center of the county,

 and the water from standing pools in Hickory Creek had made a

 number of families ill.
 As a result of resident complaints, an